- Overview

 Contents

-The CN QS provides a foundation for developing applications on the Global Synchronizer.
+The CN App Quickstart provides a foundation for developing applications on the Global Synchronizer.

 Development tools¶

-The development tools in CN QS provide critical infrastructure that outlasts the sample application code.
-Understanding these tools informs decisions about which components to keep, modify, or replace as your application evolves.
+Development tools in CN Quickstart provide critical infrastructure that outlasts the sample application code.
+Understanding these tools helps you determine which components to keep, modify, or replace as your application evolves.

 Build system